Ohm's law: Reactive circuits with time-varying signals

-When reactive elements such as capacitors, inductors, or transmission lines are involved in a circuit to which AC or time-varying voltage or current is applied, the relationship between voltage and current becomes the solution to a differential equation, so Ohm's law (as defined above) does not directly apply since that form contains only resistances having value R, not complex impedances which may contain capacitance (C) or inductance (L).
+When reactive elements such as capacitors, inductors, or transmission lines are involved in a circuit to which AC or time-varying voltage or current is applied, the relationship between voltage and current becomes the solution to a differential equation, so Ohm's law (as defined above) does not directly apply since that form contains only resistances R (or conductances G) having real values, not complex impedances Z (or admittances Y) which may be expressed in terms of capacitance (C) or inductance (L).

 Equations for time-invariant AC circuits take the same form as Ohm's law.
 However, the variables are generalized to complex numbers and the current and voltage waveforms are complex exponentials.

 In this approach, a voltage or current waveform takes the form Ae^{st}, where t is time, s is a complex parameter, and A is a complex scalar.
 In any linear time-invariant system, all of the currents and voltages can be expressed with the same s parameter as the input to the system, allowing the time-varying complex exponential term to be canceled out and the system described algebraically in terms of the complex scalars in the current and voltage waveforms.